CarlFK/video-stack-deploy/roles/blackmagic/README.md

 Note that since the Blackmagic drivers are not free software, they can't be freely redistributed.

 If you want to use this role, you will have to host them yourself.
 Drivers can be found [here][].
+Scroll down to "Latest Downloads", and select the most recent Linux release of "Desktop Video".
+Extract it in e.g. `/srv/pxe/bm` on your DHCP server (as that is served by nginx), and set the URLs to the `.deb`s as global variables.

+The DKMS version is visible in the filenames in `/usr/src/blackmagic-*` in the `desktopvideo` package (e.g. `dpkg-deb -c desktopvideo.deb`).

-Latest version tested: 10.9.5 -- 2017-07-20
+Latest version tested: 10.9.5 -- 2017-09-07

 [here]: https://www.blackmagicdesign.com/support/family/capture-and-playback